Updated: April 18, 2021

 Balanced funds are good for medium-term (3 to 5 years), while Equity is always long-term (more than 5 years).
 For short-term (2 years or less), try Money Market or other conservative funds.

 I’ve discussed the different types of mutual funds and UITFs in this post and I encourage you to read it to understand why there’s so many types of pooled funds.

 What is the difference between buying units directly from the bank and buying a variable plan from an insurance company, which is also managed by fund managers?

 They’re similar but not the same.
 The variable plan is no longer a UITF, it is a life insurance plan with an investment component — and money for that investment part is usually put in mutual funds, which is also a pooled fund just like UITFs.

 If you need protection, buy life insurance.
 But if you want to invest, my suggestion is to invest directly in a fund.
-If you need both, then it’s better to do it separately and do BTID strategy, which I wrote about here.
+If you need both, then it’s better to get them separately.

 You said that high-risk investments like Equity funds should be redeemed after 5 years or more.
 Let’s say that I lose track of time and the market is doing bad again, will I need to wait for another 5 years or more?